irybakov/whats-mine-is-yours/README.md

 ### Known Issues
  * Requesting '/api' is currently throwing an error.
-It should redirect to '/api/'
+It should redirect to '/api/' - See [Vaprobash Helper - [ngxcb](https://github.com/joelray/Vaprobash/blob/master/helpers/ngxcb.sh#L140)]